Armoured fighting vehicle: Modern

+Armored road trains

+In the spring of 1900 Lord Roberts ordered six armored road trains for use in South Africa; in December 1901 four armored road trains were delivered after testing.
+Each train was pulled by a John Fowler & Co steam tractor; with three armored wagons that could be used to carry troops and supplies.
+However hese engines had their armor removed after being delivered, and were used by the Imperial Military Railway.

 Armed and armoured car

 The first modern AFVs were armed cars, dating back virtually to the invention of the motor car.
 The British inventor F. R. Simms designed and built the Motor Scout in 1898.
 It was the first armed, petrol-engine powered vehicle ever built.
-It consisted of a De Dion-Bouton quadricycle with a Maxim machine gun mounted on the front bar.
+It consisted of a De Dion-Bouton quadracycle with a Maxim machine gun mounted on the front bar.
 An iron shield offered some protection for the driver from the front, but it lacked all-around protective armour.

 The armoured car was the first modern fully armoured fighting vehicle.
 The first of these was the Simms's Motor War Car, also designed by Simms and built by Vickers, Sons & Maxim in 1899.
 The vehicle had Vickers armour 6 mm thick and was powered by a four-cylinder 3.3-litre 16 hp Cannstatt Daimler engine giving it a maximum speed of around 9 mph.
 The armament, consisting of two Maxim guns, was carried in two turrets with 360° traverse.

 Another early armoured car of the period was the French Charron, Girardot et Voigt 1902, presented at the Salon de l'Automobile et du cycle in Brussels, on 8 March 1902.
 The vehicle was equipped with a Hotchkiss machine gun, and with 7 mm armour for the gunner.

+The Spanish Schneider-Brillié was the first armored vehicle to be used in combat, being first used in the Kert Campaign.
+The vehicle was equipped with two machineguns and built from a bus chassis.

+Armored cars also saw limited use in the Italo-Turkish War.

 Armoured cars were first used in large numbers on both sides during World War I as scouting vehicles.